 What does a call number mean?

 The Library of Congress Classification arranges materials by subjects.
 The first sections of the call number represent the subject of the book.
 The letter-and-decimal section of the call number often represents the author's last name.
 And, the last section of a call number is often running numbers.

 For example: EN/LB2395./C65/4 ("/" Separator)

 Here is a shelf of books with call number order explained.

-If you are fortunate the book you are looking for may have a E-book version.
-If the library has both the electronic copy as well as the print version of the book they will be usually on the same record as shown in the following record:
+You may be lucky to find out that the book you are looking for have a E-version.
+If the library has both the electronic copy and the print version of the book they will normally displayed on the same record page as shown in the following record: